jbzdarkid/overwatch-sound-export/README.md

 Grab it from here: https://www.python.org/downloads/

 ### 4. Extract CASC
 * Launch CascView.exe, select Open Storage -> Program Files/Overwatch.
 * Extract the "unknown" folder to this repo, in the /casc folder.
+Be sure to hit the checkbox for "Delete the local file and continue extracting"

 ### 5. Run the script.
 * Double-click run_extract.bat.